jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 They did it!

 Which is why the politics wasn't so heated in the past.
-Both sides we're selling the first trains, stoves, textbooks, pens, and so much more stuff that mostly sold itself.
+Both sides we're selling new things like trains, stoves, textbooks, pens, and so much more stuff that mostly sold itself.

-But, now we have neither primitive steam-powered factories nor mass hunger, illiteracy, and disease because we have the Industrial Age tools that solve those problems (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because the poverty fighting tools didn't exist yet).
+We don't have primitive steam-powered factories or mass hunger, illiteracy, and disease because we have the tools that solve these problems (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because poverty fighting tools didn't exist yet).

 Today's Conservatives and Progressives fight so much because their Industrial Age products, and therefore their Industrial Age philosophies, are out of date.
 Their time has passed.
 They mock the other's datedness for entertainment because that's the only way to maintain their own believers' loyalty and attract new buyers.
 Their sales pitch has devolved into "The Right is concentrating too much wealth!" or "The Left is distributing too much wealth!" to which the other side screams to its followers, "That's what we're supposed to be doing!
 Keep going!
 Don't them _them_ stop us!"

 And both sides are correct.

 If we were in the Industrial Age and trying desperately to keep factories from going broke or ending yet another cholera epidemic (both were common).
-But we're in the Internet Age with advanced robotics, supercomputers, clean energy, 5G internet, smartphones, and many more products that easily generate and distribute wealth.
+But we're in the Internet Age with advanced robotics, supercomputers, clean energy, 5G internet, smartphones, AI, blockchain, and many more products that easily generate and distribute wealth.
 Yet, because we're using Conservativism and Progressivism to wield Internet Age tools, our current problem is too much wealth concentration (i.e., thousands of billionaires) and too much wealth distribution (i.e., printing money).

 This book introduces Techvolution; a new philosophy combining Progressivism and Conservatism into an updated and improved package.
-Techvolution updates our politics by generating wealth easily and distributing it fairly because it puts the power of wealth generation Internet Age technology like apps, blockchain, and AI into each person's hands.
+Techvolution generates wealth easily and distributes it fairly by putting the power of wealth generating Internet Age technology into each person's hands.

 Only a new philosophy rises above the hatred between Conservatives and Progressives.
 By removing the cobwebs of their long history, we can remind everyone that feeling hate and placing blame for our problems doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve solutions to our problems using new and improved adaptations.